Ahmad Latiff Khamaruddin

 Ahmad Latiff Khamarudin (born 29 May 1979) is a former professional footballer who last played in the S.League.

 Once touted as a successor to golden boy Fandi Ahmad, he can play as an attacking midfielder or striker with his talented playmaking skills.
-He is also capable at playing as a full-back later in his career.
+He was also capable of playing as a full-back later in his career.

 However, due to his consistent bad disciplinary track record for the national team and club sides, he is deemed the 'bad boy' of Singapore football.

-His various nicknames include the frequently used "bad boy of Singapore football" for his disciplinary problems on and off the pitch, and also "the blond bombshell" in reference to his bleached blond hair.
+Ahmad Latiff's various nicknames include the frequently used "bad boy of Singapore football" for his disciplinary problems on and off the pitch, and also "the blond bombshell" in reference to his bleached blond hair.

 Club career

+Youth career

-Ahmad Latiff started his career at Police FC (now known as Home United FC) in 1996, before moving to Geylang United FC the following year.
+Ahmad Latiff started his career at Police FC (now known as Home United) in 1996, before moving to Tampines Rovers Youth Academy the following year.

-In 1998, his sparkling performances led Singapore to win the Tiger Cup, the nation's first international trophy, despite getting sent off in the final against Vietnam.
+Geylang United

+Ahmad Latiff moved to Geylang United in 1997 for a first chance of senior football appearance.
 His flamboyant performances caught the eyes of many top football coaches in Asia, who were confident that he would be the next big thing in Asian football.
-However, his disciplinary problems had got the better of him and he failed to live up to the high expectations set for him.
+However, his disciplinary problems had got the best of him and he failed to live up to the high expectations set for him.

+SAFFC

+In 1999, Ahmad Latiff moved to SAFFC where he helped the club win the S.League title the following season.